 Limits are required in every relationship we have.
 So, what are the specific boundaries you need in a marriage?

 Boundaries Every Marriage Needs

 Some boundaries are there for people to see, some need to be felt.
-Some come into force automatically, without any discussion, while for some you need to discuss and decide.
+Some come into force automatically, without any discussion, while for some you need to discuss, compromise, and decide.
 Let’s see the emotional and physical limits that a marriage should have: